Master of Science Degree in Computer Science

-The following must be uploaded with the Graduate School application or sent to the department:
+The following must be uploaded with the Graduate School application or sent to the School of Computing:

 Official transcripts and/or diplomas (degrees) for all university-level courses in your native language and English.
 NOTE: Your U.S.-equivalent Grade Point Average (GPA) must be 3.0 (4.0=A) or higher.
 These should be NON-Consolidated Official certified true photocopies of individual mark sheets and/or degrees for each semester or year courses, in your native language and English.
 They must be issued and certified by the University and have an original school seal and original signature of 1) The Registrar's Office, 2) The Controller of Exams OR 3) the U.S. Educational Foundation.
 Consolidated mark sheets are not acceptable.

-GRE report - unofficial copy can accompany application but ETS should send an official one to department.
-This is highly recommended for any financial support by the department, i.e. an assistantship.
+GRE report - unofficial copy can accompany application but ETS should send an official one to the School of Computing.
+This is highly recommended for any financial support by the School of Computing, i.e. an assistantship.
 It is required by the university for any fellowships.